BatedUrGonnaDie/salty_bot/README.md

 `!createvote <loose/strict> "Poll Name" (option) (if) (strict)` will allow mods or channel host to create polls.
 Only one poll can be created at a time.
 If strict you must specify options for viewers to vote for, if loose viewers may vote for whatever they can think of.
+Please include the quotes around poll name and parenthsis for options.

 `!vote <option>` will allow viewers to vote.
 If poll is set to strict then viewers must input one of the options set by the poll creator.